Summer Shakespeare's Facebook Page

 Jeffrey Stegall, Director/Designer

-Jeffrey has been directing, designing, and acting for over twenty years.
+Jeffrey has been directing, designing, and acting for over 30 years.
 After earning a master’s degree in Performance Studies at Bob Jones University, he studied design at the University of Oklahoma and acting at the National Shakespeare Conservatory in New York City.
-He has played over thirty of Shakespeare’s roles including Hamlet, Henry V, Malvolio, Richard II, Touchstone, Caliban, Costard, and Don Armado.
-Summer Shakespeare audiences saw him most recently as the yellow-stockinged fool Malvolio in the 2010 production of Twelfth Night.
-His directing and design credits include nearly forty plays and operas.
-Jeffrey is founder of The Greenville Shakespeare Company, a non-profit organization in the Upstate of South Carolina and surrounding areas.
+He has played over 30 of Shakespeare’s roles including Hamlet, Henry V, Malvolio, Richard II, Iago, Touchstone, Caliban, Costard, and Don Armado.
+His directing and design credits include over 45 plays and operas.
+His current favorite Shakespearean play is . . . whichever one he’s working on at the moment.
+Jeffrey has performed his one-man show “An Amazing Grace: The Story of John Newton” at churches in New Hampshire, Indiana, Tennessee, and Texas.
+He is founder of The Greenville Shakespeare Company, a non-profit organization in the Upstate of South Carolina and surrounding areas.

 .